'Mayor for a Day' candidates debate 'Living the Dream'

 Watts said she has a whole lot of Josh the Otter promotional material in her vehicle.

-Meanwhile, Brown said her car smells like coffee because she has a bag with coffee grounds in it.
+Meanwhile, Brown said her car smells like coffee because she has a bag of coffee grounds in it.

 The candidates are preparing for the final “mayoral debate” at 6 p.m. on Aug.
 21 at The Waverly Restaurant and Bar, 2095 N. Beach Road at Englewood Beach.